Xpert Energy's Policy on data and GDPR

 Data Protection Notice

 The processing of personal data is governed by the General Data Protection Regulation 2016/ 679 (the GDPR).
-On 25th May 2018 the UKs Data Protection Bill will pass into English Law, as the Data Protection Act 2018, effectively implementing the GDPR into UK law.
+On 25th May 2018 the UKs Data Protection Bill passed into English Law, as the Data Protection Act 2018, effectively implementing the GDPR into UK law.

 Your personal data explained

 Personal data relates to a living individual who can be identified from the data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
 If we hold personal data about you then you are described in some cases as the data subject.